Funding Conditions for the Flagship Event Fund of the 2020 Regional Flagship Events Program

 The provision of Flagship Event Fund grants by Destination NSW to successful applicants is subject to the event organiser entering into and abiding by the terms of an event agreement signed by the event organiser and Destination NSW (the Event Agreement).
 The Event Agreement details a range of marketing and other deliverables required by Destination NSW.
 These include, but are not limited to, a requirement to:

-- Include the Destination NSW logo, as supplied by Destination NSW, on all marketing collateral and advertising associated with the event receiving the Flagship Event Fund grant.
+- Include the NSW Government logo, as supplied by Destination NSW, on all marketing collateral and advertising associated with the event receiving the Flagship Event Fund grant.

 - Give Destination NSW the right to approve all marketing and advertising material that includes its logo at the artwork stage prior to printing or publication.
-Destination NSW requires a minimum of 4 days to review the material for approval.
+Destination NSW requires a minimum of 4 working days to review the material for approval

 - Give Destination NSW the right to negotiate the placement, priority & prominence of its logo on event collateral.